ronikiienko/3150-project-game/README.md

 ### Scene Tree
 The scene tree (main layout of the program and the UI).
 Scenes are manually created and stored in .tscn files, which are nodes organized in a tree structure that can be instantiated as a whole.
 Scenes are switched from code.
 In Godot engine you can create GUI in editor, adding nodes to the tree.
-It’s not in code like html but fundamentally requires some work to do.
+It’s not in code like html but fundamentally requires same work to do.

 ### UI directory
 Files in the UI directory: Not code, but custom theme configuration for our game.